Molwickpedia

 • 1926 – Schrödinger model, or current model according to Wikipedia

-This model of the Schrödinger atom is much better adapted to observations; however, by giving up the previous image of the shape of orbits we move away from an intuitive explanation regarding the causes for such arbitrary orbits.
-At the same time, Schrödinger goes into the world of probabilities and of mathematical abstraction which, in large doses, could end up being very detrimental or negative.
+This model of the Schrödinger atom adapts much better to observations; however, by giving up the previous image of the shape of orbits, it moves away from an intuitive explanation regarding the causes of such arbitrary orbits.

 • 2008 – Evolution of the current model of an atom